-During the 2018 session, the Hawaii legislature passed a death with dignity bill called the Hawaii Our Care, Our Choice Act.
-Signed into law by Governor David Ige on April 5, 2018, the act will take effect on January 1, 2019.
-It allows terminally ill patients to request aid in dying in certain clearly defined situations.
+In 2018, the Hawaii legislature passed a death with dignity bill called the Our Care, Our Choice Act.
+Governor David Ige signed the bill into law April 5, 2018 and it took effect on January 1, 2019.
+Our Care, Our Choice allows terminally ill patients to request aid in dying in certain clearly defined situations.

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Hawaii's law.

-“Death with dignity” is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
-Many people still think of this process as “assisted suicide” or “physician assisted suicide.”
-However, proponents of death with dignity argue that the term “suicide” doesn’t apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
-In fact, Hawaii’s law states that terminating one’s life under the law is not suicide.
-(See HB2739, Section 18.)
+"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+Many people still think of this process as "assisted suicide" or "physician assisted suicide."
+However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
+In fact, Hawaii's law states that terminating one's life under the law is not suicide.
+(See Haw.
+Rev. Stat. § 327L-18 (2022).)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.